eProsima/vulcanexus/docs/rst/microros_documentation/user_api/user_api_qos.rst

 ^^^^^^^^^

 When micro-ROS history slots are complete and new data arrives, the behaviour is determined by the configured ``history`` kind and ``depth``.
+More details about memory configuration can be found on the :ref:`Middleware related memory tutorial <micro_ros_middleware_memory>`.

 History
 -------